 Families often ask me how to apply for financial aid when their student is a junior in high school.
 I tell them that although they can't complete the financial aid applications until fall of the student's senior year, there are many steps they can take when the student is a junior to help them be better prepared when the time comes to actually apply for financial aid.

 - Research the cost of many different colleges and universities so you have an idea of the varying price tags associated with each school.
 Remember that financial aid can significantly reduce your out-of-pocket cost.
 Here are some free tools that you can use to get in-depth information about each college's costs:

 - Learn about financial aid.
-MEFA has recorded webinars on College Financing, Understanding the FAFSA®, and the CSS/Financial Aid PROFILE® on our website.
-They provide a family a good overview of the financial aid process and would be well worth watching in advance.
+MEFA has recorded webinars on financial aid, the FAFSA®, and the CSS Profile® on our website.
+They provide familes a good overview of the financial aid process.

 - Calculate your Expected Family Contribution (EFC).
 Use the College Board's EFC calculator to determine how much your family will be expected to pay toward college costs.
 You'll be asked to enter information about the student and your family's finances.